Ar'jany Martha

-Ar'jany Martha (born 4 September 2003) is a professional footballer who plays as a defender for Rotherham United.
+Ar'jany Jainel Archenir Martha (born 4 September 2003) is a professional footballer who plays as a winger or full-back for club Telstar, on loan from club Rotherham United.
 Born in the Netherlands, he plays for the Curaçao national team.

 Club career

 Early career

-Martha, whose roots lie in Curaçao, joined Spartaan '20 in the south of his native city of Rotterdam during his childhood.
-He later moved to the football academy of the professional club Sparta Rotterdam, where he played for four years.
+Martha, whose roots lie in Curaçao, played for Spartaan'20 in the south of his native city of Rotterdam from 2013 to 2015.
+He then moved to the football academy of the professional club Sparta Rotterdam, where he played for four years.
 Then Martha moved to the Ajax academy.
 Since the 2020–21 season he has been playing for the second team Jong Ajax in the second-tier Eerste Divisie.

 Ajax

 On 2 November 2023, Martha made his debut for senior Ajax team, by starting in a 2–0 win over Volendam.
 Later that month, he made his European debut, replacing Borna Sosa in the 77th minute of a 4–3 UEFA Europa League loss to Marseille.

 Beerschot

 On 31 July 2024, Martha joined Belgian Pro League club Beerschot on a multiple-season contract.
 He made his debut for the club on 2 August, replacing Thibaud Verlinden in the 81st minute of a 3–1 away loss to Union Saint-Gilloise.